adtma/adtma.github.io/_posts/2026-02-04-phreeqc-pyrite.md

   - tutorial
 ---

-A conversation I had a couple of weeks ago led me to explore a geochemical modeling tool called PHREEQC.
+A conversation I had a couple of weeks ago led me to explore a geochemical modeling tool called [PHREEQC](www.usgs.gov/software/phreeqc-version-3).
 I remember in one of the classes I took in grad school, we had a session on this (it was intro to geochemistry, probably).
 I also remember that I did a little bit of digging and exploring the possibility of incorporating PHREEQC into my carbon cycle model for one of my side projects during my PhD.
 My idea was to use PHREEQC to do carbonate chemistry calculations to quantify carbonate saturation states in each modeling time step.
 I don't remember the exact reasons why I abandoned the idea, but likely they were a combination of (1) the software has too many knobs, which means for a deep-time geologist like me, more parameters that are difficult to constrain, and (2) I found a simpler alternative (I translated Richard Zeebe’s cysis C code into python script).

 Anyway, recently I learned that there is a Python package that can be used to interact with PHREEQC.
 This discovery got me excited a little bit, partly because I was not very keen on installing the full GUI software on my laptop due to a steep learning curve.
 Because of my familiarity with Python, I feel like I can overcome the issue relatively easily.

+## Installation
-The package to interface Python with PHREEQC is called PhreeqPy.
+The package to interface Python with PHREEQC is called [PhreeqPy](https://www.phreeqpy.com/).
 The installation is pretty simple.
 The recommended method is installing the package using the pip package manager by typing this in your terminal

 ```bash
 pip install phreeqpy